SulemanKazi/DenseNetKeras/README.md

 #DISCLAIMER

 This is a work in progress, and is NOT complete.
-The model code may have errors and may not be the exact same model that the paper implements.
+The model code may have errors.
+It is currently not the exact model that the paper implements, since I am experimenting with it right now.
 Use at your own risk.

 #Densely Connected Convolutional Network (DenseNet)
 This repository contains the code for the paper [Densely Connected Convolutional Network](http://arxiv.org/abs/1608.06993).
 Ported to Keras.